Osama-Yusuf/Shell-Sorcery/k8s_pods_mgmt/README.md

     ./script.sh dev books delete
     ```

-    This command deletes the `books` pods in the `dev` namespace one by one, with user confirmation required for each pod.
+    This command deletes the `books` pods in the `dev` namespace one by one, only when the user confirms with yes.

 6. **Delete pods of a microservice in a namespace one by one without confirmation:**